-Our chances of succeeding with the green transition rely on faster, more efficient, and more predictable permitting processes.
+Our chances of succeeding with the transformation rely on faster, more efficient, and more predictable permitting processes.

 To reach our goals and continue mining iron ore in a sustainable way, we need environmental permits.
 Without these, we cannot continue our mining activities.
 It's therefore crucial for us to prioritise environmental sustainability in our operations.